Skip to content

 What Tenant Inc. does well

 Tenant Inc.’s open-platform model is genuinely useful for operators who have specific needs that no packaged product addresses.
 If you have a custom accounting workflow, a proprietary yield management algorithm, or third-party systems that need deep integration, Tenant Inc.’s API-first design is the right starting point.
+They also publish their pricing — per-facility tiers from $199 to $999 a month — which we respect; demo-gated pricing is the industry’s worse habit, not theirs.

 UnitFull’s bet